jump-dev/JuMP.jl/docs/src/solvers.md

 implement all possible reformulations independently which seems both very ambitious and might generate a lot of duplicated code.

-These apparent limitations are in fact addressed at the MOI level in a manner that is completely transparent to JuMP.
+These apparent limitations are addressed at level of MOI in a manner that is completely transparent to JuMP.
 While the MOI API may seem very demanding, it allows MOI models to be a succession of lightweight MOI layers that fill the gap between JuMP requirements and the solver capabilities.
+The remainder of this section describes how JuMP interacts with the MOI backend.

 JuMP models can be created in three different modes: `AUTOMATIC`, `MANUAL` and `DIRECT`.